Kingcom/armips/Readme.txt

 absolute file address is given.

-.include FileName
+.include FileName[,encoding]

 Opens the file called FileName to assemble it.
-All paths are relative to the current working directory, so from where the assembler was called.
+If relative include is off, all paths are relative to the current working directory, so from where the assembler was called.
+Otherwise the path is relative to the including assembly file.
 You can include other files up to a depth level of 64.
 This limit was added to prevent the assembler from crashing due to two files including each other over and over again.
+The encoding of the included file will be automatically detected if possible.
+However, this only works for files encoded as UTF8 or UTF16 that have a byte order mark.
+If the file is in another encoding, it must be manually specified as the second parameter.
+This is the list of supported values

+  SJIS,Shift-JIS
+  UTF8,UTF-8
+  UTF16,UTF-16,UTF16-BE,UTF-16-BE
+  ASCII

-.incbin FileName
+.incbin FileName[,start[,size]]
-.import FileName
+.import FileName[,start[,size]]

 Inserts the file specified by FileName into the currently opened output file.
-All paths are relative to the current working directory, so from where the assembler was called.
+If relative include is off, all paths are relative to the current working directory, so from where the assembler was called.
+Otherwise the path is relative to the including assembly file.
+Optionally, start can specify the start address from where the file should be imported, and size can specify the number of bytes to read.
+With this parts of files can be imported.

 .align [num]